rust-lang/rfcs/text/0000-freeze.md

 [unresolved-questions]: #unresolved-questions

 ## Design questions
 - Should this trait have a different name besides `Freeze`? `Freeze` was a [public API](https://github.com/rust-lang/rust/pull/13076) long ago, and its meaning has somewhat changed.
-This may be confusing for oldtimers and/or newcomers who are googling the trait.
+This may be confusing for old-timers and/or newcomers who are googling the trait.
 Additionally, `freeze` is the name of an LLVM instruction used for turning uninitialized data into a fixed-but-arbitrary data value.
 - Is `PhantomUnfrozen` desirable?
 Users can write their own `PhantomUnfrozen` like so:
 ```rust
 #[repr(transparent)]